Unit VIII. Healing the Soul

 means we must think of the earth as a being who is alive, intelligent, conscious

 and nurturing.
 That is why she is called Mother Earth.
-The Father
+The

-view, obviously.
-So, if it bothers you, try to keep an open mind and
+the scientific view, obviously.
+So, if it bothers you, try to keep

-see if you can experience it for yourself.
+an open mind and see if you can experience it for yourself.

 All of the entities on earth along with our ancestors and celestial guides